ros-navigation/navigation2/doc/use_cases/turtlebot3_tutorial.md

 sudo gedit ~/.bashrc
 ```

-Add the following lines to the end of the file
+Add the following lines to the end of the file.

 ```
-source /opt/ros/<ros2_distro>/setup.bash
-source ~/turtlebot3_ws/install/setup.bash
+source /opt/ros/<ros2-distro>/setup.bash
 export TURTLEBOT3_MODEL=waffle
-export GAZEBO_MODEL_PATH=$GAZEBO_MODEL_PATH:~/turtlebot3_ws/src/turtlebot3/turtlebot3_simulations/turtlebot3_gazebo/models
+export GAZEBO_MODEL_PATH=$GAZEBO_MODEL_PATH:/opt/ros/dashing/share/turtlebot3_gazebo/models
 ```
 save the file and close it.
 Whenever we open a new terminal, this script will be executed.

 *Please note that this will make your terminal's start-up time considerably longer, so when you are done with this tutorial you may want to remove these lines from your .bashrc file.*

 ### 1- Launch Gazebo

 Now, launch Gazebo with the world model, open a new terminal and type

-    gazebo --verbose -s libgazebo_ros_init.so /home/<user_name>/turtlebot3_ws/src/turtlebot3/turtlebot3_simulations/turtlebot3_gazebo/worlds/turtlebot3_worlds/waffle.model
+    gazebo --verbose -s libgazebo_ros_init.so /opt/ros/dashing/share/turtlebot3_gazebo/worlds/turtlebot3_worlds/waffle.model

-Don't forget to change <user_name> to your actual user name.
-Once, Gazebo is launched, you should see the Turtlebot3 world and Turtlebot 3.
+Once, Gazebo is launched, you should see the Turtlebot3 world and Turtlebot 3 Waffle.

 If Gazebo fails to start, run the following commands and try to launch Gazebo again.